ashish-egov/Sheet-Processing-Design/Design.md

      ]
    }
    ```
-7. System collects SheetDataMap from all generators
+7. System merges all SheetDataMaps
-8. Combines all of them into one final SheetDataMap
-9. This combined SheetDataMap is used to create an Excel file
+8. Final result is converted into an Excel file and returned

 ---